-1. The Town should consider expanding the building permit system to include review of safe building sites as well as identification of adequate hazard mitigation measures.
-Building permit applications should be approved or disapproved based on consistency with the Jamestown Comprehensive Plan.
+1. The Town should expand the building permit system to include review of safe building sites as well as identification of adequate hazard mitigation measures.
+Building permit applications should be approved or disapproved based on consistency with the Jamestown Comprehensive Plan and the Town adopted building code.